Image of a Florida Keys sunset at Fort Zachary Taylor State park showing rocks, beach, a palm tree in the foreground, and sunset.

 Amazing tropics, snorkeling, and adventure in the Florida Keys

 Like this?
-Share it!
+Share with your travel buddies!

 The Florida Keys are a string of islands off of the southeastern tip of the U.S. state of Florida.
 They span over 180 mi (290 km) with over 120 mi (190 km) connected by the highway U.S. 1.
 The Florida Keys provide tropical environments in the continental U.S. and are home to the only major coral reef system in the continental U.S.